 Participant Information Sheet

-Exploring Sexuality Knowledge and Experience of Romantic Relationships in Adolescents and Young Adults with Neurodevelopmental Disorders.
-Perspectives from Caregivers, Education Professionals and Adolescents and Young Adults with Neurodevelopmental Disorders
+Exploring Sexuality Knowledge and Romantic Relationships in Autistic Adolescents and Young Adults and Adolescents and Young Adults with Attention-Deficit/Hyperactivity Disorder, and Autism Spectrum Condition co-occurring with Attention-Deficit/Hyperactivity Disorder.
+Perspectives from Caregivers, Educational Professionals and Adolescents and Young Adults

 I would like to invite you to take part in my research study.
 Before you decide you need to understand why the research is being done and what it would involve for you.
 Please take time to read the following information carefully.
 Feel free to ask questions or contact me if anything you read is not clear or would like more information.
 Take time to decide whether or not to take part.